nasa/harmony-service-lib-py/README.md

 ## Examples and Guidance

-For a complete guide on service development, including Harmony configuration and library integration, see [Adapting New Services](https://github.com/nasa/harmony/blob/main/docs/guides/adapting-new-services.md).

 ### Simple Service Example
 See the [example service](example/example_service.py) for a demonstration of how to:
 - Receive Harmony CLI command-line calls.